L4V4L/FAANG/README.md

 # FAANG
-A simple python program which allows you to see the grew of value per action of Facebook, Amazon, Apple, Netflix and Google.
+A simple python program which allows you to see the earning of value per share of Facebook, Amazon, Apple, Netflix and Google.